TheFuZiOnZz/Research-Dashboard/World Politics/United States/2025-28 Donald Trump/2025 $TRUMP and $MELANIA Crypto Meme Coins.md

 	  `The digital asset hovered at just over $46 as of 5:25 p.m.
 EST Sunday, with a market cap of $9.36 billion, according to CoinMarketCap.` - [Donald Trump Launches New Meme Coin Days Before Inauguration, Forbes, 2025](https://www.forbes.com/sites/tylerroush/2025/01/19/donald-trump-launches-trump-meme-coin-token-exceeds-12-billion-market-cap/)
 - On 20 January 2025,
 	-  -
 - On 22 May 2025, Trump hosts a gala dinner at his Virginia golf club for $148 million in investors.
+This event was used as an incentive for people to invest.
 	- `The price of President Donald Trump’s meme coin plunged 16% as of Friday morning, just hours after he hosted a black-tie gala at his Virginia golf club for its biggest buyers — an elite crowd that spent a combined $148 million on the token for the chance to be there.`

 	  `It was billed as “the most exclusive invitation in the world.”`